-- Three letters of recommendation from people qualified to assess your academic or professional experience.
+Three letters of recommendation from people qualified to assess your academic performance or professional experience.

-- A letter of intent, detailing your motivation and goals in pursuing a graduate education in architecture stating your intention to attend the CItyLab-Orlando Program.
+A personal letter of intent detailing your motives and goals in pursuing a graduate education in architecture, as well as your intended focus or specialization.

-- Foreign applicants only, results of the Test of English as a Foreign Language (TOEFL): a score, of 550 (paper format) or 213 (computer format) is required for admission.
+If you are a foreign applicant, you must submit your Test of English as a Foreign Language (TOEFL) score, of which 550 (paper format) or 213 (computer format) is the expected minimum score

-All applications are reviewed by the graduate admissions committee which bases its decision on the overall strength of your application package, rather than isolated scores or criteria.
-The application deadline is January 15 of each year and all application materials must reach the University of Florida by this date.
-Late applications are not necessarily turned away, but they cannot be guaranteed priority for placement.
+The graduate admissions committee bases its decision on the overall strength of your application package, rather than isolated scores or criteria.
+The application deadline is January 15 of each year – all application materials must reach UF by this date.
+Late applications are not necessarily turned away, but they cannot be guaranteed priority for placement or financial aid consideration.
 The committee will notify you of its decision by letter.
 The mailing of these letters is tentatively scheduled for the last week of March

 M.Arch.
 Two-Year Track Curriculum